 Before showing what God’s Kingdom entails, let us also address the deception among the majority of Christians, even across the world.
 Matthew 6:33-34 is an enigma to most Christians.
 Have you ever tried to digest the following few questions?

 Why did Christ not say “Seek me first and all these things will be added unto you?”

-Why is it that, even the most respectable Christian church leaders ignore what Jesus said in Matthew 6:33-34, projecting the name of Jesus, instead?
+Why is it that, even the most respectable Christian church leaders ignore what Jesus said in Matthew 6:33-34, thereby, projecting the name of Jesus, instead of what He said?

-Why do they feel comfortable ignoring the words of Jesus, and yet Jesus said that would be like building on sand?
+Why do they feel comfortable ignoring the words of Jesus, and yet Jesus said doing so would be like building on sand?
 (Matthew 7:26-27).

 It is only recently that the significance of Matthew 23:13 made sense to me: “But woe to you, scribes and Pharisees, hypocrites!
 For you shut the Kingdom of heaven in people’s faces.
 For you neither enter yourselves nor allow those who would enter to go in.”
 (ESV).

 Today, the scribes and Pharisees are represented by the known religious Christian leaders.
 Under a religious system, it is extremely difficult to go against the tide and still call yourself a Christian.
 This is what Jesus meant, describing the scribes and Pharisees who; while not entering the Kingdom, would not allow those in their ranks to get in.

 In Jesus time, even one of their respected leaders, Nicodemus, found it difficult to openly support Jesus.
 Nicodemus had to visit Jesus by night.
 Thank God, Jesus could still entertain night visits from those genuinely seeking knowledge, though struggling with the preservation of their dignity.